Children born into poverty often have as much as a 30 million word gap compared to their peers born into more affluent families.

 The families also create a network of support for one another, a team working toward the same goals--the opportunity to seize a self-determined life and for their children to be anything they want to be.

-In its pilot program, SmartBaby tracks both short and long-term outcomes.
-We are thankful for our collaboration with McNeilly Center for Children who has provided space for us to meet.
+SmartBaby tracks both short and long-term outcomes.
+We are thankful for our collaboration with Mini Rock Stars Child Care in Nashville, who has provided space for us to meet.